weew/url/readme.md

 $url = new Url('http://username:password@subdomain.domain.com:80/some/path?query=value#fragment');
 ```

+#### Read segments

-It is very easy to access isolated parts of an URL.
+It is very easy to access isolated segments of an URL.

 ```php
 echo $url->getProtocol();